GrinonBarrett/Taksidos/Core Rules/3=Equipment/5=Exotic Items.md

 **Elixir of Invulnerability**, $2,750, .7 lb.
 A concoction which requires an entire minute to consume properly. *For the next 1d6+4 hours, you gain a +1 bonus to defense against all attacks. +2 if unarmored.
 Additionally, the imbiber is unaffected by damage from unarmed attacks.
 Furthermore, the imbiber gains a bonus to defense against non-magical attacks equal to half the number of hours remaining in the effect’s duration*.

+**Healing Tonic**, $480, .4 lb.
+To be consumed while taking a short rest (though any rest can benefit from it), _this potion allows the user to restore their most recent wound.
+Additionally, the user gains a +2 bonus to saves against any condition (such as poisons, diseases, enchantments, curses, etc) during the course of the short/long rest.
+Furthermore, when attempting any form of medical procedure, this potion can be used in a variety of manners to provide a 1d4+1 bonus to such a check_.

+**Liquid Bravery**, $320, neg.
+A tiny vial with just a little bit of the potion.
+This tincture requires an action to consume.
+You perform a [Fort] save with a DV of 10, _with the duration of this drink’s effect being a number of rounds equal to the points of success.
+You gain a +1 bonus to [Will] checks and saves and an additional +1 bonus to saves against fear effects_.
+A failure results in a -1 penalty to [Fort] checks and saves for 2 hours.

+**Milk of the Pocranum**, $385, .25 lb.
+Collected from an exotic fruit.
+This slushy substance will spoil after 1d12+5 days in terracotta.
+A single dose requires 2 whole rounds to down.
+The imbiber will get a 1d4 bonus to the next spellcheck they make in the next 3 rounds, but suffers a point of spell sickness if they cast a spell during that time.
+Additionally, the imbiber also suffers a -1 penalty to [Fort] checks and saves for an hour.

 **Mnemonic Aid**, $600, .4 lb.
 This concoction requires a whole round to quaff.
 During the next round, and for 1d12+3 rounds after, you gain the following:
  • _+2 bonus to [Inte] checks and saves_.